wcyn/google-drive-path-upload-action/README.md

 After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your action.

+Note that folders don't have a dowload link, only a link to drive where they can be viewed.

 > [!NOTE]
 >
 > You'll need to have a reasonably modern version of